nens/threedi-verification/README.rst

     $ bin/verify testbank/2_03

-This generates some html files into the current directory.
+This generates some html files into the ``var/html/`` directory.
 The html output is also generated on jenkins: http://jenkins.3di.lizard.net/testresults/ .